 What’s influencing this trend?
-It’s a combination of factors, including the growing bubble of retiring baby boomers, a dearth of highly skilled workers, rising regulatory requirements and an increasingly transient workforce resulting from accounting and finance professionals chasing higher accounting salaries and new opportunities.
+It’s a combination of factors, including the growing bubble of retiring baby boomers, a dearth of highly skilled workers, rising regulatory requirements and an increasingly transient workforce as a result of accounting and finance professionals chasing higher accounting salaries and new opportunities.

-Here’s what to expect in the upcoming year:
+Here’s what to expect in the coming year:

 Graying of the job market

 Public and private employers are seeking to replace retiring baby boomers, and this job market trend is expected to continue into the foreseeable future.
-A U.S. Bureau of Labor Statistics (BLS) report projects that 3.9 million more employees will leave the U.S. workforce in 2012–22 than during the previous decade.
+A U.S. Bureau of Labor Statistics (BLS) report projects that 3.9 million more employees will leave the U.S. workforce in the decade before 2022 than during the previous decade.

 For companies, this exodus of boomers will mean a significant loss of institutional knowledge.
 And it comes at a time of intense competition for new skilled talent for accounting and finance roles.
-As a result, employers are turning to creative ways to recruit the best and brightest, including entry-level hires, and providing them with intensive skills training.
-All this is good news for job seekers.
+As a result, employers are turning to creative ways to recruit the best and brightest, including hires for entry-level accounting jobs, and providing them with intensive skills training.
+All this is good news for job seekers like you.

 The turnover revolution

 But it’s not only acquiring new talent that’s occupying the attention of companies.
-A hallmark of 2017’s job outlook is high turnover in finance jobs.
+A hallmark of the job outlook for the coming year is high turnover in finance jobs.
 Accounting and finance professionals are confident about their prospects on the job market, prompting firms to strive to keep their best workers.
-To retain top talent, employers are offering higher accounting salaries and negotiating employee perks such as telecommuting and flexible work schedules.
+In an effort to make retaining top talent a priority, employers are offering higher accounting salaries and negotiating employee perks such as telecommuting and flexible work schedules.

 In-demand skills toolbox